 Staff are on duty from 8.25am.
-The School does
+The School does not assume responsibility for children who are on the premises before then.
+All students are expected to have left the premises by 4.00pm unless they are involved in an official sports practice or other co-curricular activities (or are working in the library).

-not assume responsibility for children who are on the premises before then.
-All students are expected to have left the premises by 4.00pm unless they are involved in an official sports practice or other co-curricular activity, or are working in the library.
+Parents who bring their children to school in cars are asked to drop them in Carr Street,

-Parents who bring their children to school in cars are asked to drop them in Carr Street, Wilson Street, Argyle Street or Commercial Road.
+Wilson Street or Arayle Street.
 Please do not drive your car into the main courtyard off Commercial Road.